Representation of Markov chains by random maps: existence and regularity conditions: Representation by random maps with higher regularity

-Recall that the space $\textrm{Diff}^{r}(M,N)$ of diffeomorphisms is open in $C^{r}(M, N)$, for $r \geq 1$~\cite{Hir76}.
-Therefore, what we need to do is to perturb $f$ in the $C^{r}$ topology in a controlled way, according to our measure $\mu_{x}$.
-Indeed, as discussed in Section~\ref{sec.lifting}, it is possible to lift the measures on $N$ to its tangent bundle via the exponential map and we can identify $TN$ with a subbundle of a trivial bundle $N \times \mathbb{R}^{l}$~\cite{Jos11}.
+The proof of this theorem is based on regularity theory, the result on the conditions of representation of measures by continuous maps, and the lifting properties of measures that we have presented in the previous section.
+Indeed, as discussed in Section~\ref{sec.lifting}, it is possible to lift the measures on $N$ to its tangent bundle via the exponential map and we can identify $TN$ with a sub-bundle of a trivial bundle $N \times \mathbb{R}^{l}$~\cite{Jos11}.
 Then Lemma~\ref{lem.prob.bund}, and Lemma~\ref{lem.bundle.dens} provide a natural way of constructing a continuous family of probabilities on the bundles according to $(\mu_{x})_{x\in M}$ on $N$.
 Furthermore, the construction of a trivial bundle shows a natural way of embedding, thus lifting again this measures to some $\mathbb{R}^{k}$, such that the results of Section~\ref{sec.reg.dens} can be applied.
 In other words, we can continuously select sections of the bundles.
 Thus, we choose maps $C^{r}$-close to $f$ according to $\mu_{x}$.

-This completes our argument.
+\begin{proof}[Proof of Theorem \ref{thm.main.repr.diff}] We divide the proof into two cases.
+Namely, when the manifold $N$ has trivial bundle, and when it has not.

+\textit{Case I: Parallelisable manifolds:} Let us begin with the case when $N$ has a trivial bundle.
+We start with the following.